Data Centers in Xi'an

 Xi'an is a powerhouse for research, development, and heavy industry, making it a logical choice for digital infrastructure.

-Regional Market Reach A facility in Xi'an effectively serves the Shaanxi province and provides a gateway to the entire Northwest China region.
-This reaches a population of tens of millions, making it an essential edge location for content delivery as of September 2025.
+Regional Market Reach: A facility in Xi'an effectively serves the Shaanxi province and provides a gateway to the entire Northwest China region.
+This reaches a population of tens of millions, making it a reliable edge location for content delivery as of September 2025.

 Natural Disaster Risk